Biplob17h/AdhunikBD_NEXT/README.md

 ## Overview

-Sheba is designed to simplify the process of hiring professionals for various services.
+Adhunik BD is designed to simplify the process of hiring professionals for various services.
 The platform offers:

 - Quick and reliable service bookings.
 - EMI options for payments.